TA-Lib/ta-lib-python/README.md

 >>> k, d = talib.STOCH(rsi, rsi, rsi)
 ```

+If the build appears to hang, you might be running on a VM with not enough
+memory -- try 1 GB or 2 GB.

 ## Function API

 Similar to TA-Lib, the Function API provides a lightweight wrapper of the